Decentralised-Autonomous-Institutions/Identity-Service/docs/technical.md

     *   **Core Functions**:
     ```rust
     impl WillowSledStore {
-        /// Create a new WillowSledStore with the given configuration
+        /// Create a new WillowSledStore with the given configuration and namespace registry
         pub fn new(
             config: StoreConfig,
-            namespace: Option<willow_25::NamespaceId25>
+            namespace_registry: Arc<identity::NamespaceRegistry>
         ) -> Result<Self, StoreError> { ... }

+        /// Get a namespace-specific view of the store for a service
+        pub async fn for_service(
+            &self,
+            service_type: &identity::ServiceType
+        ) -> Result<ServiceNamespaceStore, StoreError> { ... }

         /// Get or create a subspace for an identity
         pub fn get_or_create_subspace(